 - 2 How much does it cost to drop stuff at the dump?

-- 3 Where can I dump trash in Orlando?
+- 3 Where can I dump dirt for free in Orange County?

 - 6 Where can I dispose of paint in Orange County?